-- Low-cost asset: opening value of $1,000 or less
+- Low-cost asset: opening value of $1,000 or more.

-- Low-value asset: a written down value of $1,000 or less.
+- Low-value asset: a written down value of $1,000 or more.
 When an asset’s opening value was more than $1,000 but the residual value is now less than $1,000.

 Fact 8.
 Hidden deductions are found in common property

 When an investor purchases a property such as an apartment or townhouse in a complex, it will often be under a strata title.

 Owners of these properties can claim an apportioned deduction of the common property assets under the strata.
 These may include elevators, intercom systems and ventilation fans.

 BMT’s specialist site inspectors determine the value of these assets for depreciation purposes by defining the owner’s interest in the asset.
 Due to depreciation only being available for a portion of the asset, it may fall into the low-value pool or will qualify for an immediate deduction.

 Fact 9.
 Site inspections are a key to step to maximising compliant claims

 Both the National Tax and Accountants’ Association (NTAA) and the Australian Institute of Quantity Surveyors (AIQS) recognise that physical site inspections are essential for claiming maximum deductions compliantly.
 Failing to conduct site inspections often results in missed deductions or errors made on the tax depreciation schedule.

 BMT’s specialist site inspectors conduct physical site inspections, ensuring an accurate tax depreciation schedule is completed that maximises deductions and is ATO compliant.